stencila/dockta/README.md

 Dockter takes a different approach.
 It leaves the installation of language packages to the language package managers: Python's [`pip`](https://pypi.org/project/pip/) , Node.js's `npm`, and R's `install.packages`.
 These package managers are good at the job they were designed for - to check which packages need to be updated and to only update them.
 The result is much faster rebuilds, especially for R packages, which often involve compilation.

 Dockter does this by looking for a special `# dockter` comment in a `Dockerfile`.
-Instead of throwing away layers, it executes all instructions after this comment in the same layer - thus reusing packages that were previously installed.
+Instead of throwing away subsequent image layers, it executes all instructions after this comment in the same layer - thus reusing packages that were previously installed.

 Here's a simple motivating [example](fixtures/tests/py-pandas).
 It's a Python project with a `requirements.txt` file which specifies that the project depends upon `pandas` which, to ensure reproducibility, is pinned to version `0.23.0`,